ziadoz/awesome-php/README.md

 * [PHP Queue](https://github.com/CoderKungfu/php-queue) - An application for managing queueing backends.
 * [Composer as a Service](http://composer.borreli.com/) - A tool for downloading Composer packages as a zip file.
 * [MailCatcher](https://github.com/sj26/mailcatcher) - A web tool for capturing and viewing emails.

+## PHP Infrastructure
+*Infrastructure for providing PHP applications and services.*

+* [appserver.io](http://appserver.io/) - A multithreaded application server for PHP, written in PHP.

 # Resources
 Various resources, such as books, websites and articles, for improving your PHP development skills and knowledge.